agiudiceandrea/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   :ref:`form properties <vector_attributes_menu>`...
   More custom properties can be created and managed using PyQGIS, specifically through the :pyqgis:`setCustomProperty() <qgis.core.QgsMapLayer.setCustomProperty>` method.
-* based on the provider of the layer: format of storage, geometry type, data source encoding, extent, feature count...
+* based on the provider of the layer: format of storage, geometry type, geometry column name, data source encoding, extent, feature count...
 * the Coordinate Reference System: name, units, method, accuracy, reference (i.e. whether it's static or dynamic)